gotylergo/inspiry-svr/README.md

 # inspiry-srv
-The backend to the inspiry app, a fun way to end writers block by free writing.
+The API backend to the inspiry app, a fun way to end writers block by free writing.
 Kill some time, get out of your head, and share your creations with friends and the world.

 <!-- [Live demo](https://inspiry-cl.herokuapp.com/)
 ![Screenshot](http://i66.tinypic.com/35k99i9.png)